jastakhova/consensual/README.md

 Used bootstrap theme: https://github.com/creativetimofficial/light-bootstrap-dashboard

 ## TODO
-- Make responsive layouts render properly on mobile devices (this is a DNS and SSL issue)
 - Order tasks by days of week (Yulia)
-- After adding of the proposal the time input is not cleared
-- Icons don't appear under consensual domain
+- Add user profile page
+- Add current user mini profile (image in upper right) w/ logout
+- Order tasks by days of week
 - Emails and/or notifications about status changes
 - Show error message on proposal page if task is not found
 - Deal with side menu on the left
+- Make responsive layouts render properly on mobile devices (DNS and SSL issue; i.e. domain cloaking)
+- Icons don't appear under consensual domain (this is also because of domain cloaking, as above)

 ## Known issues
 - Handling input errors for add proposal form (disable submit)